 While the main shrine building, the Go-Honden, which dates from 1499, and the surrounding structures are pretty impressive, the main attraction is not the shrine itself but that epic army of Torri gates marching up the hill.

 The hike to the summit of the mountain and back is said to take around 2-3 hours.
 This, however, does not account for those visiting Fushimi Inari with kids.

-Especially four-year old prima donnas who drop to the ground in protest and demand to be carried after every second gate… and insist on playing hide and seek in the alternate ones.
+Particularly if said kids are four-year old prima donnas who drop to the ground in protest and demand to be carried after every second gate… and then insists on playing hide and seek in the alternate ones.

-If you too happen to be travelling with a small stubborn child, I would suggest allowing 16 or 17 days for the hike because it will take that long… at least it will feel like it.
+If you too happen to be travelling with a small stubborn person, I would suggest allowing 16 or 17 days for the trek to the top because it will take that long… at least it will feel like it.

 The good news is that it’s all down hill on the return trip.
 And you can just push them.
 So long as no one is watching.
 I jest.
 Or do I?